Code-Institute-Submissions/MariaHochstoeger-project1/README.md

 **Colours:** The colour palette was generated using mycolor.space.
 The base colour was picked from the header picture (taken from Pexel) which shows a blue sky with some clouds.
 This particular colour palette was chosen for its calming blue tones.

+**Images:** Images chosen are either of Dr. Giri, or of Vienna, or of a blue sky backdrop with plants in the foreground for their calming nature.

 ## Features

 The site has the very basic features of a static website.